sibevin/bitwise_column/README.md

 activemodel.attributes.user.role/member
 ```

-When locale files are ready, you can use `_bitwise_text` to display the translated text:
+When locale files are ready, you can use `_bitwise_text` to display the translated text.

 ```ruby
 user.role_bitwise = :member